nesi/support-docs/docs/General/NeSI_Policies/Total_HPC_Resources_Available.md

 (equivalent to 400 million Cuda Core-hours) per annum and are divided between Allocation Classes as specified in Table 1, and Table 2.

-<span class="wysiwyg-font-size-small">Table 1: NeSI HPC resources
+Table 1: NeSI HPC resources (physical core-hours) available per annum.
-(physical core-hours) available per annum.
-Note: (1) One Node-h on Māui is equivalent to 40 Core-hs; (2) Allocations on Mahuika (cloud) will be available in Q4, 2018.</span>
+Note: (1) One Node-h on Māui is equivalent to 40 Core-hs; (2) Allocations on Mahuika (cloud) will be available in Q4, 2018.

 <table style="width:100%;">
 <colgroup>